Our client is a start-up company that wants to mass-produce an electric vehicle for the US market.

 + High upfront costs (investment)

-- Low variable costs (labour costs)
+- Low variable costs (labor costs)

-+ High labour costs
++ High labor costs

 - Low upfront costs

-Reduce storage costs with just in time delivery (easier in the US).
+Reduce storage costs with just-in-time delivery (easier in the US).

 Information that should be shared with the interviewee (ONLY if asked):